Services and information

 The council will provide advice on efforts to combat racism and promote more inclusive and accepting communities across Alberta.

-Eligible applicants can get funding for anti-racism projects that raise awareness and understanding of racism and its impact on Albertans.
+Funding for eligible projects that raise awareness and understanding of racism and its impact on Albertans.

 Racism has no place in Alberta.
 As our province becomes more diverse, we have a responsibility to break down barriers, promote inclusive and accepting communities and embrace diversity as one of our strengths.